JoyceMiryamH/codingPractiqueQs/README.md

 # codingPractiqueQs
-Repository of my completed practice coding questions written in JAVASCRIPT
+Repository of my completed practice coding questions written in JavaScript Done as part of the #100DaysOfCode challenge